Lucianod28/Ada-project/Discounts.md

 ![svg](Story_reduced_files/Story_reduced_25_0.svg)

-# How advertising campaigns impact the different categories people?
+# Impact of advertising campaigns over different categories people

 In this section we are going to analyze how discounts impact people's shop habits.
 We shall look at these habits from 2 different perspective: the status of the person